UCAS code: A100

 This year consists of three 10-week clinical attachments, which may be at any of the hospitals associated with the School.

-You also continue to study the systems and topics component of the course, begun in the first and second years, via a programme of live lectures and interactive online learning delivered alongside the clinical attachments.
+You also continue to study the systems and topics component of the course via a programme of live lectures and interactive online learning delivered alongside the clinical attachments.

 The emphasis throughout is on the acquisition of core skills and knowledge in general medicine (including cardiovascular, renal, respiratory, neurology, oncology, gastroenterology, endocrinology, haematology, rheumatology and medicine for the elderly), general surgery (including gastrointestinal, breast and vascular surgery, and urology), anaesthetics, and clinical pharmacology and therapeutics.